lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 [Logback](https://logback.qos.ch/) is brought in to handle logging.
 This is not included in the Ktor dependencies and is needed if you plan on doing any sort of logging.

 [Kodein](https://kodein.org/Kodein-DI/) is a dependency injection framework written in Kotlin.
-I have loosely used it in this post and due to the size of the code examples, I could probably remove it completely.
+I have loosely used it in this post, and due to the size of the code examples, I could probably remove it altogether.
 The main reason it is there is to provide me with another chance to use something other than Spring.
 Remember this is also one of the reasons that I am trying out Ktor.

 ### Starting the web server